 “That way, people feel seen and heard and more likely to come back, but also just to feel like they are welcome,” said Howard.
 “I really wanted it to be a safe space so that everybody could come and it didn’t matter how good or bad you were, just come and have a good time.”

-In the summer of 1996, Bottenberg and Douglass brought one of the first-ever comic jams to Toronto, a three-floor extravaganza held at the Hyper Bar.
+In the summer of 1996, Bottenberg and Douglas brought one of the first-ever comic jams to Toronto, a three-floor extravaganza held at the Hyper Bar.
 Through his involvement in the comic scene — at the time working on an anthology of cartoonists’ short stories in zine form — Howard caught wind of the event and found himself volunteering to sell merchandise at the comic jam.

 “I think they were pretty blown away by how many people came out for the comic jam portion of it,” said Howard.
 “It turned out there was a huge underground independent cartoonist slash comic scene in Toronto.
 But lots of people were not talking to each other.
 There wasn’t really a third place.”